Greater Sydney Parklands will be removing trees in several locations as outlined below:

 Thursday 12 October from 7am (Federation Way)

-Greater Sydney Parklands will be removing one Holm Oak (Quercus ilex) on Federation Way, overhanging the heritage fountain near Robertson Road Gates.
+Greater Sydney Parklands removed one Holm Oak (Quercus ilex) on Federation Way, overhanging the heritage fountain near Robertson Road Gates.

-Unfortunately, the tree has reached the end of its life and is in advanced terminal decline having been monitored closely by the Trust’s arborists.
-The tree has been in advanced stages of decline for several years with tip dieback, sparse canopy and excessive deadwood.
+Unfortunately, the tree had reached the end of its life and is in advanced terminal decline having been monitored closely by the Trust’s arborists.
+The tree had been in advanced stages of decline for several years with tip dieback, sparse canopy and excessive deadwood.
 Health treatments have been applied with no improvement.

 The tree will be replaced by a tree of the same species, in line with Federation Way historic planting sequence.
 Young replacement trees are currently being grown off-site.